Andy Serkis: Personal life

 Serkis married actress Lorraine Ashbourne in July 2002.
-He lives in Crouch End, North London with Ashbourne and their three children: Ruby (b.
-1998), Sonny (b.
-2000) and Louis (b.
-2004), all of whom are actors.
-Louis and Ruby starred in the 2019 film The Kid Who Would Be King and the 2020 Netflix series The Letter for the King respectively.
+He lives in Crouch End, North London with Ashbourne and their three children, including Ruby (b.
+1998) and Louis (b.
+2004), both of whom are actors.
+They starred in the 2019 film The Kid Who Would Be King and the 2020 Netflix series The Letter for the King respectively.
 Serkis also starred alongside Ruby, and they played father and daughter.
 Louis also voiced Bhoot in Mowgli: Legend of the Jungle, which was directed by and co-starred his father as Baloo.

 Although Serkis was raised in the Catholic faith of his parents, he has been an atheist since his teenage years.
 However, he has stated the culture of Catholicism is still important to him and his family.

+Serkis was a member of the Socialist Workers Party in the early 1990s.